-Disciplinary Guidelines Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 1 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 5 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 5 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Second Up to 3 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Third Up to 5 Day Out of School Suspension, LOP, Report to Legal Authorities 10 Day Out of School Suspension, Report to Legal Authorities 10 Day Out of School Suspension, Report to Legal Authorities 10 Day Out of School Suspension, Report to Legal Authorities
+Disciplinary Guidelines Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 3 Day Out of School Suspension Up to 5 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 5 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 5 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Second Up to 5 Day Out of School Suspension Up to 10 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities Up to 10 Day Out of School Suspension, LOP, Guidance Counselor Intervention, May Report to Legal Authorities

+Third Up to 10 Day Out of School 10 Day Out of School 10 Day Out of School 10 Day Out of School Suspension Suspension, LOP, Report to Suspension, LOP, Report to Suspension, LOP, Report · Legal Authorities Legal Authorities to Legal Authorities

-39. TOBACCO/NICOTINE
+40. TOBACCO/NICOTINE

 USE OR POSSESSION -- IT IS ILLEGAL FOR ANY PERSON UNDER THE AGE OF 18 TO POSSESS OR USE TOBACCO.
 IN ALL CASES, THE ADMINISTRATOR WILL CONFISCATE TOBACCO FROM ANY STUDENT, REGARDLESS OF AGE, AND ASSIGN APPROPRIATE DISCIPLINARY CONSEQUENCES.
-DEVICES THAT DISTRIBUTE NICOTINE, COUNTERFEIT OR MISREPRESENTED PACKAGING WHICH LOOKS LIKE TOBACCO, TOBACCO POUCHES OR TOBACCO PRODUCTS MAY BE CONSIDERED AS POSSESSION.
+DEVICES THAT DISTRIBUTE NICOTINE, COUNTERFEIT OR MISREPRESENTED PACKAGING WHICH LOOKS LIKE TOBACCO.
+TOBACCO POUCHES OR TOBACCO PRODUCTS MAY BE CONSIDERED AS POSSESSION.